Cutting energy and carbon at Eden

-In partnership with Cornwall-based EGS Energy, we have planning permission for a 3-4MW geothermal power plant on the Eden Project site, taking energy from the heat in underground granite rocks.
+In partnership with EGS Energy and Bestec UK, we have set up a new company Eden Geothermal Ltd, to build a geothermal plant on the Eden Project site, using the heat from the granite underground.
 Read more about our geothermal project.

 The photovoltaic panels on the roof of the Core, our education building, have a 30kW capacity.